saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/ExceptionHandling.md

 Example FileNotFoundException

-- Most of the times errors are not caused by a program these are due to lack of system resources.
+- Most of the time errors are not caused by a program these are due to lack of system resources.
 Errors are not recoverable

 Example: Out of memory error